Bardolph-Automation-Inc/bardolph/docs/language.rst

     hue 0

     repeat begin
-        hue [cycle {hue + 120}]
+        hue [cycle hue + 120]
         set all
     end

 In this example, ``hue`` will be set to 0, 120, and 240.
 After that, when a value of 360 gets passed into the ``cycle`` function, it returns 0, effectively restarting the angle.
 This allows an infinite loop to keep adding to an angle with no risk of overflow.

 +------------------------+
 |.. centered:: Examples  |